dustin-ruetz/gulp-webserver/readme.md

 # dev-webserver

-This webserver makes common development resources accessible when developing in a local environment.
+This webserver makes common development resources available when developing in a local environment.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->